cblevins/sp23-dig-stud/_modules/audio-editing-2.md

 	- More than 1 second of silence at the beginning or end of the track
 - Use the [Loudness Normalization](https://manual.audacityteam.org/man/loudness_normalization.html) effect to even out the different recordings so that one isn't much louder than the others
 - Let's end your audio with a couple soothing seconds of a kitten purring.
 Go to the [Quick Sounds](https://quicksounds.com/) library, search for `kitten purr`, download the sound effect, and add it to the end of your project.
 Note: you'll need to select, move, and trim the track.h
-- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as a .mp3 file called `yourlastname-yourfirstname-audio-2.mp3` and upload it to the `#in-class` Slack channel.
+- [Export your edited audio](https://manual.audacityteam.org/man/file_menu_export.html) as a .mp3 file called `yourlastname-yourfirstname-audio-2.mp3`
+- Upload your completed audio file by using `Reply in Thread` to Prof. Blevins's post in the `#in-class` Slack channel distributing the original files.

 ## General Podcast Resources